 One way I sought to level the playing field was through community-building.
 Another was through enrichment activities, such as singing every day.
-This led to my first music videos.
-Hello Eek, a short documentary I produced with a colleague who shared my philosophy of joyful, at times raucous, learning, is a prime example of the kind of community-building I did with my children.
-You can view it by clicking here.
+This led to my first music videos and then Good Luck Holly Pebble, a horror film based on short story written by one of my students.
+The lone adult in the film was a treasured colleague who loved working outside the box as much as I did.
+View the doc here.

 JANUARY 1, 2019 WELCOME

-Having closed down my Twitter and Facebook accounts last month, I am starting 2019 with this director’s blog in order to communicate more directly with people interested in my work.
-For visitors, that means there will be no ads.
+Having closed down my Twitter and Facebook accounts, I am starting 2019 with this director’s blog in order to communicate more directly with people interested in my work.
+For visitors, that means no ads.

 For me, it means I can avoid the toxic crap that appears on those other platforms, stop obsessing over the number of likes and shares my posts attract, and liberate myself from featuring lame, or abusive, remarks that show how much “authentic” engagement my content generates.
 In short, this blog will allow me to document what I’m up to without worrying about my popularity.

-Anyone who wants to respond to my posts can write to me through the Refuge Films contact page.
+Anyone who wants to respond to my posts can write to me through this website’s contact page.
 Perhaps I’ll quote the remarks in full, or as an excerpt.
 At the very least, I’ll respond in a return email.